Thirteen Questions for Kristi Dorian of The Aquarian

 Like me, these are people who all have day jobs and live very full lives, but still manage to share their passion and donate their time to help grow The Aquarian.

-8. What are some of your company’s milestones and successes, awards and celebrations?: The Aquarian is celebrating 25 years in publication and growing stronger than ever—wahoo!
+8. What are some of your company’s milestones and successes, awards and celebrations?: The Aquarian is celebrated 26 years in publication in 2018.
+We currently on hiatus and not publishing the paper at this time.

 As mentioned above, launching our new website in 2013 dramatically changed the path of The Aquarian.
 We now have a positive international presence, we are receiving global readership and article submissions, and we are able to offer a wider range of advertising options at reasonable prices.
 The best part is we filled the gap created from publishing a quarterly newspaper; now readers can continue connecting with us through our website as we post weekly articles, events and information.